 Security (and safety) window film

 Window films have also been designed to provide shatterproof protection.
-These are often used by home and business owners who feel vulnerable to vandalism or want to provide an extra level of protection in the event of an earthquake.
-When struck or broken, the thicker window film is adhered so securely to the glass that it holds broken glass shards in place until the window can be repaired or replaced.
+These are often used by home and business owners who feel vulnerable to vandalism or want to provide extra protection in the event of an earthquake.
+When struck or broken, the thicker window film adheres so securely to the glass that it holds broken glass shards in place until the window can be repaired or replaced.

 Click Here to learn more about safety and security window film.

 Anti-graffiti window films are another popular commercial window film option for commercial building owners who are vulnerable to vandalism.
 If vandals or graffiti artists choose your windows as etching or painting targets, anti-graffiti window films take the hit and can be peeled off and replaced within hours of the damage.

 Click Here to read more about anti-graffiti window film options.

 In addition to these general categories, we also have specialty window film options, including:

 - Commercial window films that block sensitive/confidential screen or presentation data

 We’re Ready To Help You

 Get in touch with us at Daystar Window Tinting, (510) 749-7505, to learn more about the difference between window tint and other window film products to determine which one makes the most sense for your home or business.
 We look forward to working with you.